 #1 Use the same coverage levels for every quote.
 Bill Hebert, Regional Director at Mercury Insurance, advises: “If you’re getting quotes online, be sure to watch for the coverage details you’re selecting, as it could turn out to be an apple-to-oranges rate comparison where one is cheaper than the other because it doesn’t provide the same amount of coverage.”

-Make sure you're entering equal coverage levels into each company's quote tool whenever possible.
-The limits and coverage options will affect your price, so entering the same numbers and selecting the same options across the board ensures an apples-to-apples comparison.
+Make sure you’re entering equal coverage levels into each company’s quote tool whenever possible.
+The limits and coverage options will affect your price, so entering the same numbers and selecting the same options across the board ensures a more accurate comparison.

 #2 Pay attention to discount opportunities.
-Questions like “Have you completed a defensive driving course?” or “Have you installed an anti-theft device on your vehicle?” let insurers gauge which discounts you’re eligible for, and apply them to your online quote.
+Many providers ask questions like “Have you completed a defensive driving course?” or “Have you installed an anti-theft device on your vehicle?”
+Honest answers to these questions let insurers gauge which discounts you’re eligible for, and apply them to your online quote.
 Be sure to answer the questionnaire fully — and take note of the companies where you qualify for the most savings.

 #3 Be honest.
 “A lot of new insurance buyers leave out info or massage the truth to get a lower rate,” says Matt Straley, Agency Manager at Insurance Consultants of Pittsburgh.
 “The problem comes when underwriters find out and cancel the policy.
 A canceled policy makes it more difficult to obtain new coverage and increases costs in the future.”